Non-payment of wages by the employer in 2026: how to proceed?

 Send him a written notice

 It is also worth including information about what will happen if the employer does not pay the debt.
-For example, you could contact the labour inspectorate or take legal action to recover the amount.
+For example, you may have to contact the labour inspectorate or take legal action to recover the amount.
 The notice becomes more official if you have it drawn up and sent by a lawyer.
 That way you are more likely to be taken seriously by your employer and your wages are more likely to be paid.

 Remember to send the written notice by registered post to make sure your employer has actually received it.